-- Detailed site description, including the important features and site characteristics unique to the project site (e.g., natural vegetation areas, soils, geology, bodies of water). - The planned layout for the proposed project, including all divisions, units, and areas of activity within the project boundaries, addressing all phases (i.e., construction, operation, and decommissioning, if relevant) of the project.
-When possible, this information should be detailed with text, maps, photographs, and/or tables. - Coordinates and geographic boundaries of the project area using EAD's Geographic Information Systems-Data Management Standards.
-GIS maps and shape files should be provided. - Detailed maps showing the following information: - Proposed project site and its immediate surroundings - Proposed project site within the context of the regional landscape - Location of the proposed project within Abu Dhabi Emirate - Proximity of the proposed project to national parks, protected areas, or other areas of known sensitivity or environmental importance (check the EAD Geoportal www.geoportal.ae). - General information regarding any known current or future proposed or planned project activities in surrounding areas (provide detail with text and maps, when possible).
-Such projects would include those being conducted by the proponent (and presented in Section 2.1) of this EIA report and by other proponents.
+- Detailed site description, including the important features and site characteristics unique to the project site (e.g., natural vegetation areas, soils, geology, bodies of water). - The planned layout for the proposed project, including all divisions, units, and areas of activity within the project area boundaries, addressing all phases (i.e., construction, operation, and decommissioning phase, if relevant) of the project.
+This information should be detailed with text, maps, photographs, and/or tables. - Coordinates and geographic boundaries of the project area using EAD's Geographic Information Systems-Data Management Standards. - Detailed maps showing the following information: - Proposed project site and its immediate surroundings - Proposed project site within the context of the regional landscape - Location of the proposed project within Abu Dhabi Emirate

+- Proximity of the proposed project to national parks, protected areas, or other areas of known sensitivity or environmental importance. - General information about any known current or future proposed or planned project activities in surrounding areas (provide detail with text and maps, when possible).
+Such projects would include those being conducted by the proponent (and presented in Section 2.1) of this PER Report and by other proponents.